First measurement of $\eta$ production in neutrino interactions on argon with MicroBooNE

 We present the first measurement of the cross section for $\eta$ production in neutrino interactions on argon.
 The measurement uses 6.79 $\times 10^{20}$ protons on target (POT) of neutrino data collected on-axis on the Booster Neutrino Beamline (BNB)~\cite{bib:bnb} by MicroBooNE during the first three years of operation, 2016 to 2018.
 The analysis leads to the largest sample of $\eta$ meson candidates observed in neutrino-argon interactions and is the first measurement of their production on any target in a beam of sub-GeV mean energy.
 Being the first quantitative measurement of $\eta$ production on argon, this measurement opens a completely new area for probing neutrino interactions.

 In addition to the important impact on cross section modeling, the ability to observe $\eta$ decays in a LArTPC can find broader application.
 We identify three additional ways in which $\eta$ particle measurements in LArTPCs can have a significant impact on neutrino, nuclear, and BSM physics searches: \begin{enumerate} \item The ability to observe $\eta$ decays in a LArTPC opens the door for searches of proton-decay in the $p\rightarrow e^{+} + \eta$ and $p\rightarrow \mu^{+} + \eta$ channels with the DUNE experiment.
 This is a channel that has already been used for proton-decay searches by Super-K~\cite{bib:superk_pdecay} with competitive limits of $\sim10^{34}$ years.
 This decay channel complements the primary focus of DUNE on the $K^{+} + \bar{\nu}$ decay mode. \item Measurements of $\eta$ particles through their decay to photon pairs provide a novel tool for the calibration of the electromagnetic (EM) energy scale, a critical component of the $\nu_e$ lepton energy determination for the extraction of $\delta_{\textrm {CP}}$ and other oscillation parameters.
 Decays to photon pairs from $\eta$ particles provide a sample of higher energy showers which complement the $\mathcal{O}$(50-200 MeV) photons from $\pi^0$ decay~\cite{bib:uB_pi0}.
-Photons from $\eta$ decay, in particular, have greater overlap with the energy of electrons expected from the $\nu_e$ flux component of the SBN and DUNE programs. \item Finally, the large uncertainty in current experimental measurements of baryon resonance decays to the $\eta$~\cite{bib:PDG} can be constrained through precise measurements of $\eta$ production in neutrino interactions. \end{enumerate} These items indicate the large impact this and future measurements of $\eta$ production in a LArTPC can have across different areas of particle physics.
+Photons from $\eta$ decay, in particular, have greater overlap with the energy of electrons expected from the $\nu_e$ flux component of SBN and will allow for a data-driven validation of shower energy-scale reconstruction linearity up to GeV energies. \item Finally, the large uncertainty in current experimental measurements of baryon resonance decays to the $\eta$~\cite{bib:PDG} can be constrained through precise measurements of $\eta$ production in neutrino interactions. \end{enumerate} These items indicate the large impact this and future measurements of $\eta$ production in a LArTPC can have across different areas of particle physics.

 The MicroBooNE detector~\cite{bib:uB_detector} comprises a TPC with 85 tonnes of liquid argon active mass accompanied by a photon detection system made up of 32 photomultiplier tubes (PMTs).
 Neutrino interactions on the argon target are recorded through the ionization and scintillation light signatures produced by final-state charged particles traversing the detector volume.
 Ionization charge is recorded on three wire planes allowing the experiment to obtain millimeter-resolution three-dimensional images of neutrino interactions.
 Scintillation light collected on the PMT array provides the timing resolution necessary to identify neutrino interactions in-time with the BNB and to reject cosmic-ray backgrounds.